jundalisay/sp/content/en/research/darwin/origin/chapter-01b.md

 Thus, the inherited peculiarities in the horns of cattle could appear only in the offspring when nearly mature; peculiarities in the silkworm are known to appear at the corresponding caterpillar or cocoon stage.

 But hereditary diseases and some other facts make me believe that the rule has a wider extension, and that when there is no apparent reason why a peculiarity should appear at any particular age, yet that it does tend to appear in the offspring at the same period at which it first appeared in the parent.

 I believe this rule to be of the highest importance in explaining the laws of embryology.

-These remarks are of course confined to the first appearance of the peculiarity, and not to its primary cause, which may have acted on the ovules or male element; in nearly the same manner as in the crossed offspring from ashort-horned cow by a long-horned bull, the greater length of horn, though appearing late in life, is clearly due to the male element.
+These remarks are confined to the first appearance of the peculiarity, and not to its primary cause, which may have acted on the ovules or male element.

+In nearly the same manner as in the crossed offspring from ashort-horned cow by a long-horned bull, the greater length of horn, though appearing late in life, is clearly due to the male element.